nullxxnerd/mnist-nn-from-scratch-python/README.md

 ## Network Architecture
 The neural network implemented in this project consists of the following:
 - Input Layer: 784 neurons (28x28 pixels flattened)
-- Hidden Layer: 128 neurons with ReLU activation
+- Hidden Layer: 300 neurons with sigmoid activation
 - Output Layer: 10 neurons with softmax activation

 ## Installation